 “If you’re working to get that number down, it’s likely there will be some combination of both fat and lean muscle mass lost,” she says.
-The appearance of that loss will be affected by how I go about it.
+The appearance of that loss will depend on how I go about it.

-- Eat more protein: Consuming lean protein promotes fat loss and muscle gain.
+• Eat more protein: Consuming enough lean protein promotes fat loss and muscle gain.
 Pack enough of it into your breakfast, and you can head off the dips that result in late-day snack binges.
-Adding a daily shake supplement to your regimen is an easy way to fit more protein into your diet.
+Adding a daily shake to your regimen is an easy way to fit more protein into your diet.

 A healthy caloric breakdown that should leave you full and fortified is roughly 40 percent carbohydrates, 30 percent protein, and 30 percent fat.

-Read more about how to get abs via diet here.
+Read more about how to eat your way to great abs here.

-It’s a drum that bears re-beating: You can’t spot-reduce subcutaneous fat.
-All you can do is perform exercises that efficiently burn it all over your body and hope the process gets to your stomach sooner than later.
-Science shows that cardio plus resistance training is the best way to burn fat, and anyone pondering how to get abs to show should incorporate both.
+It’s a drum that bears re-beating: You can’t spot-reduce fat.
+All you can do is perform exercises that efficiently burn it all over your body, and hope the process gets to your stomach sooner than later.
+Science shows that cardio plus resistance training is the best way to burn fat, and any regimen dedicated to revealing your abs should incorporate both.